 Below you can see a chart that displays the importance of the project discovery session:

 When it comes to PlanMyKids, we had quite a number of discovery sessions with the customer, all of them being proactive and informative.
 Our team had a lot of phone meetings with David.
-The aim was to get the key information about the future online marketplace for kids.
+The aim was to get the key information about the future multi-vendor marketplace development service.

 The project sessions with David were completed when the following goals were accomplished: